Nilkhet

 However, Nilkhet has a completely different identity today.
 The market has long been the center of the second-hand book trade in Dhaka.
 It contains several dozen shops that deal in used books and magazines, especially English-language material published in the West.
 The Nilkhet is regularly patronized by the city's English-language readers, who go there in search of foreign books, journals and comics that are either unavailable elsewhere or only available new at a prohibitive price.
 Thousands of people regularly visit Nilkhet book stores to find out their daily necessary books.

-Because of its proximity to Dhaka University, Dhaka Medical College and BUET, as well as several major colleges such as Dhaka College, Eden College and College of Home Economics the Nilkhet market has also become a major source of academic material for the city's students.
+Because of its proximity to Dhaka University, Dhaka Medical College and BUET, as well as several major colleges such as Dhaka College, Eden College, Dhaka City College and the College of Home Economics, the Nilkhet market has also become a major source of academic material for every student of Bangladesh as it is the biggest book market in Bangladesh.
 Textbooks of all levels (from primary to tertiary) and for all disciplines may be purchased at Nilkhet.
-It also has many shops that provide auxiliary services for students, such as photocopying, word-processing and book-binding.
-Indeed, “photocopying at Nilkhet” is a common rite of passage for nearly all students of nearby universities during their undergraduate and postgraduate years.
+It also has many shops that provide auxiliary services for students, such as photocopying, word-processing, and book-binding.
+"Photocopying at Nilkhet" is a common rite of passage for nearly all students of nearby universities during their undergraduate and postgraduate years.